 - When he used more organic ingredients, the home-cooked meal cost $10.62.

-Friese notes that while it may take more time than a fast food drive-through, it certainly costs less.
-(For those pressed for time, see J.D.'s review of Mark Bittman's “101 minimalist meals” article.)
+Friese notes that while it may take more time than a fast food drive-through, J.D.'s review of Mark Bittman's “101 minimalist meals” article.)

 I want to reiterate that I'm not talking about people so poor that they can't afford a $7.94 meal.
 I'm more curious about why cooking at home is given the rep of being more expensive (clearly it's not) and why cooking healthier food is considered out-of-reach for the working poor.
 Obviously KFC has a good reason to mislead American families, but how can those in the culinary world argue that people without means are “consigned to overloads of animal fat” (as opposed to those who simply choose to eat it), as Bruni wrote?